 Not long ago, the gig economy was seen as relatively precarious.
 It may still be, but in light of current events, it looks better.
 And that’s mostly because it’s exploding right now—especially delivery opportunities that cater to social distancing.
 If you’re not able to get out and deliver, fret not: there are lots of other types of gigs out there.
 Read on.

-The need for delivery, specifically food and package delivery, is skyrocketing and will likely continue for as long as social distancing is a part of our lives.
+Customers generally know that they can't get coronavirus from food.
+So the need for delivery, specifically package, food, and alcohol delivery, is skyrocketing and will likely continue for as long as social distancing is a part of our lives.
 Which is probably until a reliable coronavirus vaccine is distributed.

 In terms of pay, Amazon Flex drivers make between $18–$25 per hour, while DoorDash and food delivery drivers make around $15–$25 per hour.
 It’s worth noting that while traditional delivery drivers for Amazon don’t get to choose their schedule, Flex drivers do.